Mary Cecil Allen: Early work: 1920s

 Allen was a member of Australian Art Association, the Victorian Artists' Society and the Twenty Melbourne Painters during the 1920s and her exhibitions of landscapes and portrait paintings were well received by the Melbourne art world.
 She was also a member of society, being friends with Ivy Brookes (daughter of Alfred Deakin) and having Dame Nellie Melba and University Vice-Chancellor Sir John Grice open some of her exhibitions.
 Two of Allen's portraits were finalists in the Archibald Prize in 1921 and a further two were finalists in 1925.
 During early September 1921 Allen exhibited a set of fifty-four oil paintings at the Fine Art Society's Gallery in Melbourne.
-In 1925 Allen became the first female art critic for The Sun.
+In 1925 Allen became the first woman art critic for The Sun.
 She studied under Max Meldrum, a tonal impressionist whose students, Arnold Shore and Jock Frater, had been experimenting with modernism.
 At this point, Allen was not yet a fan of modernism — she criticised Shore's work in The Sun and said that post-impressionists "create nothing but monsters–they invent the abnormal" during one of her lectures.
 In 1926 she was employed by the National Gallery of Victoria as an art guide and lecturer — the first woman to hold this position.

 In 1926, Florence Gillies, an American tourist, visited Melbourne and invited Allen to be her guide through European galleries, mostly in Paris.
 Following this, in 1927, Allen lectured at New York City venues including the Metropolitan Museum, Columbia University and other institutions.
 She ran a series of lectures at the Readers Roundtable of the People's Institute, held at the New York Public Library, where newly created adult classes were taking place and were sponsored by the Carnegie Corporation.
 From that time, Allen generally lived and worked in New York.
 According to Marion Scott "[Allen] was able to increase one's ability to comprehend visually what had previously been puzzling...
 She did this by using words with great economy, words which were so lucid that they created no barrier between one's eyes and the work of Art."